Did you set new year's resolutions? How are they holding up? If you had a resolution on your list to become an effective

-- Sign up for a FREE self-leadership course.
-You cannot lead others without leading yourself first!
+- Sign up for a FREE self-development course.
+You cannot lead others without understanding yourself first!
 This Concordia course gives you the tools to identify and harness the internal and external influences in your life.

 - Take a personality quiz.
 Knowing how you think and act helps you identify your strengths and weaknesses.
 This is particularly helpful for understanding how you interact with team members.
 If you want the most accurate results, pay for the official Myers-Briggs test.
 Free variations sometimes give helpful information but are not especially credible.

 - Set lunch dates with influential co-workers.
-In the digital world, it is vital to build face-to-face relationships whenever possible.
+In the digital world, it is vital to building face-to-face relationships whenever possible.
 Enjoying lunch provides a great opportunity to casually get to know other people and their connections.
 Bonus: you get to work on your oral communication skills!

 - Research the basics of an online presence.
 A previous post of ours explores what a healthy online presence looks like with 4 Power Tips to Grow Your Online Presence.
 Fear not!
 You don’t have to be a tech wizard to take control of your online information.

 - Create an online professional portfolio.
 Have you ever Googled yourself?
 If the obituary of someone you don’t know pops up, your online presence needs some work.
 PortfolioGen is a resource that allows you to share your professional achievements with peers and administrators.

 If you follow through on just one step per tip, you are well on your way to becoming an effective leader.
 Imagine the possibilities if you picked two steps per tip!
-If leadership is important for reaching your career goals, consider the OLA master’s program with Concordia University Online.
-With this program, you have the opportunity to complete a master’s degree AND your 2020 goal to become an effective leader by this time next year!
+If leadership is important for reaching your career goals, consider the Masters of Leadership program with Concordia University Online.
+With this program, you have the opportunity to complete a master’s degree AND your goal to become an effective leader by this time next year!